|Oracle® Enterprise Manager System Monitoring Plug-in Installation Guide for Microsoft Internet Information Services

 After waiting a few minutes for the plug-in to start collecting data, use the following steps to verify and validate that Enterprise Manager is properly monitoring the plug-in target:

-Click Targets, then All Targets.
-On the All Targets page, click the Internet Information Services Server target link from the Monitored Targets table.
+Click the Internet Information Services Server target link from the Agent home page Monitored Targets table.
 The Microsoft Internet Information Services Server home page appears.

 Verify that no metric collection errors are reported in the Metrics table.